raspi/BuildingNAS/README.md

 * Change UPS battery

 # Why ECC memory?
 Your data needs to be written only once to storage as broken and then it will be broken forever.
 ECC memory protects against this type of corruption.
+RAM component(s) running too hot will also cause data corruption.

 # Why hardware RAID is bad?
 * Hardware RAID doesn't protect against bit rot aka silent corruption